GLOBAL MARKETS-Shares fall on oil drop, Greek political turmoil

 “To some extent, a drop in oil prices of course is positive, but there comes a point at which people begin to be concerned whether the drop is too much, too fast and can there be unintended consequences of it,” said Rick Meckler, president of investment firm LibertyView Capital Management in Jersey City, New Jersey.

-The dollar was on track for its largest one-day loss against the yen since April, as investors booked profits and reacted to recent comments from some Federal Reserve policymakers suggesting the Fed will maintain its pledge to keep benchmark U.S. interest rates near zero for a “considerable time.”
+The dollar was on track for its largest one-day loss against the yen since June 2013, as investors booked profits after sharp gains in recent weeks and a day after comments by some Federal Reserve policymakers suggested that the Fed will maintain its pledge to keep rates near zero for a “considerable time.”
 The Fed is to hold its last meeting of the year next week.

-The dollar index, which tracks the greenback versus a basket of six currencies, was last down 0.52 percent at 88.579.
+The dollar index, which tracks the greenback versus a basket of six currencies, fell 0.74 percent, to 88.382.

-Gold rose over 2 percent and hit its highest since late October on the pullback in the dollar and equity markets.
-Spot gold was last up 2.34 percent to $1,230.90 an ounce.
-(Reporting by Sam Forgione; Additional reporting by Chuck Mikolajczak in New York, and Nigel Stephenson and Alistair Smout in London; Editing by Leslie Adler and James Dalgleish)
+Gold rose 2 percent and hit its highest since late October on the pullback in the dollar and equity markets.
+Spot gold prices was last up 2.21 percent, to $1,229.36 an ounce.
+(Reporting by Sam Forgione; Additional reporting by Chuck Mikolajczak in New York, and Nigel Stephenson and Alistair Smout in London; Editing by Leslie Adler)